Gordon-Sau/comp3151-Assn2/README.md

 This project attempts to solve the producer consumer problem with `Java` using `Akka` library, which is based on the actor model.
 It is for educational purpose.

 ## Run Program
+Follow https://gradle.org/install/ to install gradle if you haven't install it already.
+Then, run the following command.
 ```bash
 cd AkkaDemo
 gradle run